-Built by Bogdan the 3rd and his son, Stefanita Voda, between 1514 and 1552 to serve as the Metropolitan Church of Moldavia, St. John the New Monastery is nowadays the seat of the Archbishop of Suceava and Radauti.
+Commisioned by Moldova's ruler Bogdan the 3rd and his son, Stefanita Voda, and completed in 1552, Saint George's Church served as the Metropolitan Church of Moldavia.
+Saint John the New Monastery is nowadays the seat of the Archbishop of Suceava and Radauti.

 St. George Church houses the relics of Saint John the New, brought to Moldavia by Alexandru cel Bun in 1415.
 The relics are placed in a silver casket, richly decorated with scenes from the saint's life.
 The outstanding exterior frescoes of the church, illustrating scenes from the Old and New Testament, were completed in 1534 during the reign of Petru Rares, a glorious time in the era of religious murals.

 The style of St. George's frescoes resembles those at Moldovita and Humor.
 Although only some parts of the Hymn of the Dead, the Tree of Jesse and the legend of the Prodigal Son can still be seen on the southern wall, the church is nonetheless impressive, especially due to its mosaic roof and belfry tower.

 Located at the west end of town, this fine architectural complex was founded by Armenians exiled in Moldavia.
 The church dates from the 17th century.